theborakompanioni/azure-docs.de-de/articles/data-lake-analytics/data-lake-analytics-get-started-cli.md

 <properties
-   pageTitle="Erste Schritte mit Azure Data Lake Analytics mithilfe der Azure-Befehlszeilenschnittstelle | Microsoft Azure" description="Erfahren Sie, wie Sie die Azure-Befehlszeilenschnittstelle zum Erstellen eines Data Lake-Speicherkontos, zum Erstellen eines Data Lake Analytics-Auftrags mit U-SQL und zum Senden des Auftrags verwenden. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"
+   pageTitle="Get started with Azure Data Lake Analytics using Azure Command-line Interface | Microsoft Azure" description="Learn how to use the Azure Command-line Interface to create a Data Lake Store account, create a Data Lake Analytics job using U-SQL, and submit the job. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"